 The families pain doesn’t lessen over the years, they just grow accustom to living with it.

-If you’re a substance abuser and reading this, you’re one of the lucky ones.
+If you’re a substance user and reading this, you’re one of the lucky ones.
 Tomorrow isn’t guaranteed.
 The next time you use, could be your last.
 Before you pick up again, do this.
 Dare to play the tape all the way through.
 You’ve just used, only the sweet bliss you were expecting doesn’t kick in.
 Instead, the grim reaper appears.
 Your luck just ran out.
 You’ve become another statistic.
 Your family is left with your corpse.
 Look hard.
 Can you see them?
 Now imagine them standing around your grave.
 What are they feeling?
 Can you let yourself feel it?
 Your fear of detox is nothing, compared to what they’ll be experiencing.

 Feel the pain and then ask yourself … Is getting high worth it?